Clinical-Genomics/loqusdbapi/README.md

 To use with `pip` the easy solution is to install [micropipenv][micropipenv] and generate a requirements file:

 1. `pip install micropipenv[toml]`
-1. `micropipenv requirements --method poetry > requirements.txt`
+1. `micropipenv requirements --method poetry --no-hashes > requirements.txt`
 1. `pip install -r requirements.txt`
 1. `uvicorn loqusdbapi.main:app --reload`